Bacchus (1786 ship): Fate

 The database on the trans-Atlantic slave trade reports that Bacchus was condemned at Trinidad.
-The last mention of her with Houghton, master, reported that she had arrived at Trinidad and was selling.
+The last mention of her with Houghton, master, reported that she had arrived at Trinidad and was selling there.
 The registers continued to carry her for several years with stale data, but she did not appear in ship arrival and departure data in the press.